AnnieWu111/CLCV22323/5/response paper 2.md

 ## functionality of their interface and interaction with their data: A
 Most intersected digital resources are highlighted in blue on the web page, even though most of them are Tufts dominated.

-## connectivity across resources (under the principles of Linked Open Data): A
+## connectivity across resources: A
 They have more than ten associated academic institutions, some of them are with Harvard.